-Under (a) and (c), any shortfall would usually be levied on the departing Admission Body as a single lump sum payment.
-If this is not possible then the Fund would look to any bond, indemnity or guarantee in place for the employer.
+Under (a) and (b), any shortfall would usually be levied on the departing Admission Body as a single lump sum payment.
+If this is not possible then the Fund would spread the payment subject to there being some security in place for the employer such as a bond indemnity or guarantee.